iotaledger/stronghold.rs/docs/welcome.md

 # Welcome
-This is the documentation for the official IOTA Strongold Software.
+This is the documentation for the official IOTA Stronghold Software.

 IOTA Stronghold is a secure software implementation with the sole purpose of isolating digital secrets like IOTA seeds and private keys.